OleksandrKucherenko/autoproxy/README.md

 Library gives a bigger freedom if you think for a second about it:

 - auto-generated Proxy class is simple and does not have any performance impacts.
 No Reflection.
 All resolved during the compilation time.
-Survive ProGuard optimization/obfuscation.
+- Survive ProGuard optimization/obfuscation.
 - used in library approach allows custom generators of code/results.
 Unknown types is super easy to support.
-- Allows to decouple main application business logic from different side-effects and dependencies
+- Allows to decouple main application business logic from different side-effects and dependencies (mediator injecting in code)

-# Concepts
+# 3. Concepts

-## Predicate
+## 3.1.
+Predicate

 Intercept call before the inner instance call.
 If returns TRUE, than allowed inner instance call.
 On FALSE developer should decide what to do.
 Default behavior: throw exception.